tiavina-mika/mui-tiptap-editor/CONTRIBUTING.md

 ### GitHub pull requests

 Please leverage the repository's own tools to make sure the code is aligned with our standards.
-See the [Development setup](#development-setup) notes below.
 If you're using VSCode, it's easiest to use the recommended extensions (`.vscode/extensions.json`) to get integrated linting and autoformatting.

 It's recommended to run all check commands before submitting the PR (`type:check`, `format:check`, `lint:check`, `spell:check`).